cjalmeida/gamma-config/docs/using.md

 **with all tags rendered**, except for those marked as sensitive.
 Eg. it will store a `!env USER` node with the actual value of the `USER`.
 On the other hand, `!env_secret MY_KEY` will be serialized as is.

-The config object should be pickable by default.
-But note that when you pickle, it **does not render** the tags, as expected.

 ```py
 from gamma.config import get_config, to_yaml